Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/About/Navigating TraceBase.md

 ## Advanced Search

-The advanced search page provides a method to rapidly drill down to exactly what you’re looking for, and the adbility to export what you have found as a downloaded data file, containing metadata about the search that pulled up that data.
+The advanced search page provides a method to rapidly find and download a specific set of data.
+It is especially ideal for collating data from multiple studies (e.g. all data where glucose was a tracer).

 ![Advanced search form](../Attachments/Snapshot%20Advanced%20Search.png)